 - Remember the risks: If you don’t floss, you are much more likely to end up with periodontal disease.
 This can lead to gum recession, loose teeth, and tooth loss.
 Periodontal disease is also linked to other health conditions like diabetes and heart disease.

 It pays to keep up with your oral health.
-By taking steps every day, like flossing, you will be able to show of a strong, healthy smile for many years to come.
+By taking steps every day, like flossing, you will be able to show off a strong, healthy smile for many years to come.
 Good luck with your New Year’s resolution!

 About the Author

 Dr. Steven Branberg earned his Doctor of Dental Surgery from the University of Southern California School of Dentistry where he also achieved his Certificate in Prosthodontics.
-He is currently a member of several professional organizations including the American Dental Association, Texas Dental Association, and the American Academy of Prosthodontics.
+He is currently a member of several professional organizations, including the American Dental Association, Texas Dental Association, and the American Academy of Prosthodontics.
 For more information on proper oral hygiene or to schedule an appointment at his office in Colleyville, TX, visit his website or call (817) 498-3331.

 No comments yet.